scottschiller/ArmorAlley/src/README.md

 - The build process for Armor Alley includes encoding .WAV audio to .MP3 and .opus formats via `ffmpeg`, and building spritesheets via `imagemagick`.

 - You will need to install `ffmpeg` with `libmp3lame` and `libopus` support in order to encode .MP3 and .opus, respectively.
 You may be able to obtain a precompiled binary that has these options.
 Package managers like `brew`, `apt-get` etc. are likely a good place to start.
-On macOS with "homebrew", Opus and lame may be included by default - so `brew install ffmpeg` may work.
-If not, `brew install ffmpeg --with-theora --with-opus` may be the next thing to try.
+On macOS with "homebrew", Opus and lame support should be included by default - so try `brew install ffmpeg` first.
+If not, `brew install ffmpeg-full` is worth a shot.

+**Notes for Windows users**

-- On Windows, `winget` is available by default; try `winget install "FFmpeg (Essentials Build)"` for a build with MP3 + Opus support.
-For imagemagick, you can try `winget install ImageMagick.Q8`.
+- `winget` is typically available on Windows.
+Try `winget install "FFmpeg (Essentials Build)" --source winget` for a build with MP3 + Opus support.
+For imagemagick, try `winget install ImageMagick.Q8 --source winget`.

+- If `npm install` throws errors regarding missing binaries for `cwebp` (part of `imagemin-webp`) or similar, try uninstalling Node via add/remove programs, then installing a prebuilt Node.js installer from nodejs.org.
+I found that a Node installer for x64 architecture worked, when running on an Arm version of Windows 11.

 **Build the JS bundle + minified CSS**